adobe/aem-project-archetype/README.md

 confirmation at the end is denied and the questionnaire gets repeated, or by passing the parameter in the command line (e.g.
 `-DoptionIncludeExamples=n`).

+Note: When running on Windows and generating the dispatcher configuration, you should be running in an elevated command prompt or the Windows Subsystem for Linux (see [#329](https://github.com/adobe/aem-project-archetype/issues/329)).

 ### Requirements

 The latest version of the archetype has the following requirements: